-For Runners: Whether you are a new runner or have several full marathons under your belt, an adequate or correct warm-up might still be a dilemma.
+Whether you are a new runner or have several full marathons under your belt, an adequate or correct warm-up might still be a dilemma.
 It is very tempting to get into your shoes and start running.
 But without a good warm-up, you are setting yourself up for injuries.
-We show you three great dynamic warm-up exercises to start your run.
+I’ve shown three great dynamic warm-up exercises to start your run in the video below.

 The day that you plan to do upper body, add a few more upper body warm-up exercises, and the day that you do legs, focus your warm-up on core and legs.
 Remember core and back should we warmed up every single time to prevent injuries.
 Spend a little time on an appropriate and thoroughly warm-up before your workout and you can soon achieve your fitness goals without injuries.

 If you’ve started experiencing any kind of Physical Pain – neck pain, shoulder pain, back pain, or knee pain

 If you think inactivity could affect your Sporting Performance in any way, please feel free to reach out.